tex0/promise.task/README.md

     console.log(notificationInfo); // object {message: hello}
 }
 ```
-* You can may set a setting 'timeout' for the task being running with timeout and if the task has not yet been completed after timeout expires you will get a thrown exception 'TimeoutError' (from package 'promise-timeout')
+* You can may set a setting 'timeout' for the task being running with timeout and if the task has not yet been completed after timeout expires you will get a thrown exception 'TimeoutError' (from package [promise-timeout](https://github.com/building5/promise-timeout))
 * If any error occurs during the execution of a parallel task, an this error will be generated in the running context that you can catch  by wrapping the task running code in try/catch blocks (or use .catch() function, if you use Promise without 'async/await' syntactic sugar)